- College Leadership

 - Replacement of rooftop units

-- Improvements of ADA accessibility, including upgrading four existing entrances, two ramps and two stairways
+- Improvements of ADA accessibility, including upgrading 4 existing entrances, 2 ramps and 2 stairways

 - Addition of 2,754 square feet to include a 3-stop elevator, new entry, student lounge, IT closets, and four unisex restrooms

-- Two new unisex/ADA restrooms with showers in the Fitness Center
+- 2 new unisex / ADA restrooms with showers in the Fitness Center

-- Two Nursing Skills Labs with six patient bed stations each
+- 2 nursing skills labs with 6 patient bed stations each

-- PTA Skills Lab with eleven therapy tables and modality training stations
+- PTA Skills Lab with 11 therapy tables and modality training stations

-- Three New EMS Skills Training rooms and 32 seat EMT Training classroom with ambulance simulator
+- 3 New EMS Skills Training rooms and 32 seat EMT Training classroom with ambulance simulator

-- Two 36 seat Nursing classrooms, a 24 seat Nursing classroom and a 30 seat Nursing classroom, plus two skills training rooms that can incorporate 360-degree simulation technology
+- 2 36-seat nursing classrooms, a 24-seat nursing classroom and a 30-seat nursing classroom, plus 2 skills training rooms that can incorporate 360-degree simulation technology

 - LEED (Leadership in Energy and Environmental Design) Certification at a level of Silver or higher

-Construction is expected to begin at the end of the Spring 2023 semester.
+Please, pardon our dust.
+Construction is underway!
 These schedules are subject to change as we continue to refine the implementation plans.

-- Defined alternate areas for renovation are figured into the fire and sprinkler phasing.
-As funding allows, alternate areas will be added to the project.
+- Defined alternate areas for renovation will be considered for funding from project contingency in Fall 2023.
+As funding allows, alternate areas will be added to the project with work then planned for either Spring or Summer semester.

 - Existing restrooms and locker rooms in the Fitness Center will not be renovated.
-The gymnasium will not be a part of this project.
+Two new ADA/Unisex toilet/shower rooms will be added.
+The gymnasium will be closed for a period in the Spring 2024 semester to allow for fire sprinklers and the work on the new toilet/shower rooms.

-- Contract documents, site logistics, analysis of construction phasing and durations, defining lead-times, sub-contractor and vendor agreements, pricing and cost information is in progress
+- Contract documents, site logistics, analysis of construction phasing and durations, defining lead-times, sub-contractor and vendor agreements, pricing and cost information are complete.

-Receive submissions as a part of the Colorado Art in Public Places Program.
-Artist submission deadline is March 8, 2023
+Received submissions as a part of the Colorado Art in Public Places Program.
+Artist submission deadline was March 8, 2023

-Review of submissions received through the Colorado Art in Public Places Program.
-Artist review deadline is April 10, 2023.
+Reviewed submissions received through the Colorado Art in Public Places Program.
+Artist review deadline was April 10, 2023.
+Selection Team meeting was April 14, 2023

-- Three EMS skills labs & support room
+- 3 EMS skills labs and support room

 - PTA classroom